NHSDigital/personal-demographics-service-api/README.md

  * **openapi-lint** will resolve links and validate an entire specs with the 'OpenAPI Resolve and Validate' command
  * **OpenAPI (Swagger) Editor** provides sidebar navigation

+### Emacs Plugins

+ * [**openapi-yaml-mode**](https://github.com/esc-emacs/openapi-yaml-mode) provides syntax highlighting, completion, and path help

 ### Swagger UI in Docker

 Using relative paths in definition references means [editor.swagger.io](http://editor.swagger.io/) won't work.

 An easy way to visualise the API during development is using Swagger UI in Docker.
-Run the following command in PowerShell from within the repo root to view the Patient Information API spec at http://localhost/.
+Run the following command in a shell from within the repo root to view the Patient Information API spec at http://localhost/.

 Mounting the `components/` sudirectory into `/usr/share/nginx/html/components` is necessary to serve the referenced definitions.
 Further mounts may be necessary in the future.
 See this [GitHub Issue](https://github.com/swagger-api/swagger-ui/issues/4915) for context.